diodechain/website/index.md

   content: |
     You probably access various applications when working remote.
 At home or around the world.

-    GMail, Dropbox, and the like just don’t have military-grade security like we provide It is practically impossible for you to be hacked.
+    GMail, Dropbox, and the like just don’t have military-grade security like we provide.
+It is practically impossible for you to be hacked.
   buttons:
   - title: Contact Sales
     url: "https://contactdiode.paperform.co/"